Back to Blog

 • Business expenses on Schedule C (home office, equipment, software, mileage)

-LESS total tax than the W-2 employee earning the same gross.
+With the deductions actually claimed, the 1099 worker can pay less total tax than a W-2 employee earning the same gross.

 Employee vs Contractor: IRS Classification Rules